Rebuilding Relationships After Traumatic Brain Injury

 In addition to professional help, joining support groups can be beneficial.
 These groups offer a safe space to share experiences, exchange advice, and find reassurance that others are going through similar struggles.

 Self-care plays a vital role in the recovery process as well.
-Individuals with TBI should prioritize activities that promote their mental well-being, such as practicing mindfulness, engaging in hobbies, and maintaining a healthy lifestyle.
+People with TBI should prioritize activities that promote their mental well-being, such as practicing mindfulness, engaging in hobbies, and maintaining a healthy lifestyle.
 Taking care of oneself allows for better emotional regulation and strengthens relationships.

 Ultimately, rebuilding relationships after a TBI requires patience, understanding, and resilience.
-Through education, communication, professional help, and self-care, individuals with TBI can improve their mental health and foster strong connections with their loved ones once again.
+Through education, communication, professional help, and self-care, people with TBI can improve their mental health and foster strong connections with their loved ones once again.

 How can a traumatic brain injury affect relationships and what are some strategies for navigating these challenges in a healthy way?